 One becomes a spiritual child of God by virtue of being born of the Spirit, Who is God; and as a child of God he is heirs of divine blessings.

-15. For you have not received the spirit of bondage again to fear, but you have
+15. For you have not received the spirit of bondage again to fear,

-heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer [with him], that we may be also glorified together.
+children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer [with him], that we may be also glorified together.

 ~ Romans 8:15-17 ~